Why capacitor is connected in parallel not in series for Power Factor improvement?

 In simple language, power factor improvement is the process of keeping the power factor unity or almost near unity.

-So both lagging or leading current can creates power loss.
+So both lagging or leading currents can create power loss.
 So we need to keep the power factor near unity.

 Suppose an inductive load is connected to a source.
 So it draws the lagging current.
-In this case, we can compensate the lagging current by flowing leading current.
-So we have to connect any device or load which can draw leading current such as the capacitor, synchronous motor.
+In this case, we can compensate for the lagging current by flowing the leading current.
+So we have to connect any device or load which can draw a leading current such as the capacitor, or synchronous motor.

-If a capacitive load is connected to a source then it draws leading current.
-In this case, we can compensate the leading current by flowing lagging current.
-So we have to connect any device or which can draw lagging current such as an inductor.
+If a capacitive load is connected to a source then it draws a leading current.
+In this case, we can compensate for the leading current by flowing the lagging current.
+So we have to connect any device or which can draw a lagging current such as an inductor.

 Why we connect Capacitor in parallel, not in series?

-We know that in series connection Current is constant and voltage is varying but in parallel connection, voltage is constant and current is varying.
+We know that in a series connection, the Current is constant and voltage is varying but in a parallel connection, the voltage is constant and the current is varying.

 So we need to keep constant the voltage across the load.
-So if we connect a capacitor in parallel it will be drawn leading current according to its rated value.
-But if we connect a capacitor in parallel then the flow of current through the capacitor will depend on the load.
+If we connect a capacitor in parallel it will be drawn a leading current according to its rated value.
+But if we connect a capacitor in series then the flow of current through the capacitor will depend on the load.

-If we connect the capacitor in series with the load then if short circuit fault occurs in the load then the total voltage will be applied to the capacitor which may blow them.
+If we connect the capacitor in series with the load then if a short circuit fault occurs in the load then the total voltage will be applied to the capacitor which may blow them.
+Additionally, the resonance frequency of the LC circuit formed by the series capacitor and the inductance of the load could coincide with the operating frequency, causing instability and possible damage to the circuit.

-In case of series connection, if we want to connect additional capacitor then we need to open the whole circuit.
-But in case of parallel connection, we can easily connect an additional capacitor in parallel with the existing capacitor.
+In the case of a series connection, if we want to connect additional capacitors then we need to open the whole circuit.
+But in the case of parallel connection, we can easily connect an additional capacitor in parallel with the existing capacitor.

 If we connect the capacitor in series with the load for power factor improvement then the recovery voltage across the contacts of the switchgear shall be high.